-Audree Aguilera of Chase and Riley Chrisler of Natoma were named Barton Community College’s 2016 Outstanding Graduates.
-Dean of Student Services Angie Maddy introduced them and presented their awards, after which they took the opportunity to address their fellow graduates during the college’s 46th commencement ceremony Friday.
+Kami Maxwell of Odin and Ambonirina Nathanael Razafindrabe of Antananarvio, Madagascar were named Barton Community College’s 2015 Outstanding Graduates.
+Dean of Student Services Angie Maddy introduced them and presented their awards, after which they took the opportunity to address their fellow graduates during the college’s 45th commencement ceremony Friday.

 Maxwell is the daughter of Kim and Jim Maxwell.
 During her Barton career, she has served as a student ambassador, worked for the Central Kansas Upward Bound program, and participated in Phi Theta Kappa National Honor Society serving this year as Social Committee Co-Chair.
 She will transfer to Fort Hays State University where she will pursue a bachelor’s degree in psychology.

 Maxwell encouraged her classmates to view the commencement ceremony not as the end, but the beginning.

 “Our journey started at Barton Community College, but it doesn’t stop here,” she said.
 “I challenge each of you to wake up in the morning and remember where you’ve been, but most importantly, remind yourself where you’re going.”